Arina Spătaru: Independent politician (2021-present)

-In the Bălți local elections, held on 21 November 2021, Arina Spătaru attempted to fun for mayor of Bălți, but she did not meet the required number of signatures and thus was not registered in the elections.
+In the Bălți local elections, held on 21 November 2021, Arina Spătaru attempted to run for mayor of Bălți, but she did not meet the required number of signatures and thus was not registered in the elections.
 She boycotted the local elections, urging supporters not to go to the polls.
 She was also a third party in the process of excluding Marina Tauber from the elections, advocating the exclusion of the Șor Party candidate on 3 and 4 December.

 Personal life

 Spătaru is married to Anatolie Spătaru, a priest at a church in Bălți.
 The couple have three sons.